rj00a/evenio/tutorial/ch04_entities_and_components.md

 Entities make up the _things_ in your application, such as monsters, players, cameras, GUI elements, or items.
 By itself, an entity is just a unique identifier ([`EntityId`]).
 It is the entity's set of _components_ that differentiate a player from a monster, or a camera from an item.
-Components hold the data while systems operate on entities with certain sets of components.
+Components hold the data while handlers operate on entities with certain sets of components.

 Let's see how we might model player and monster entities in a game with `evenio`.